Architectural Design of a

 percentage of the project.
 The problem with percentage

-based fees is that there is no incentive for the architect
+based fees is that there is no incentive for the church architect

 to save you any costs on the project, as doing so costs them